Credit: Venetia Jollands

 Laura van der Heijden is recognised as one of the leading cellists of her generation.
 Recipient of the 2025 Royal Philharmonic Society Instrumentalist Award, she continues to captivate audiences and critics alike with her deeply perceptive interpretations and engaging, imaginative programming.

-Having given the World Premiere of Cheryl Frances-Hoad’s Earth, Sea, Air in 2023 with the BBC Scottish Symphony, Laura performed the work again with the orchestra and conductor Ryan Wigglesworth at the Royal Albert Hall as part of the 2024 BBC Proms.
-A Chandos artist, Laura’s latest release on the label includes the premiere recording of Frances-Hoad’s new work alongside Bridge’s Oration and Walton’s Cello Concerto.
+A committed advocate for new music, Laura has premiered works by composers including Lara Weaver and Gavin Higgins and most notably gave the world premiere of Cheryl Frances-Hoad’s Earth, Sea, Air in 2023 with the BBC Scottish Symphony Orchestra, reprising it at the 2024 BBC Proms with conductor Ryan Wigglesworth.
+A Chandos artist, her latest release features the premiere recording of this work alongside Bridge’s Oration and Walton’s Cello Concerto.

-Laura’s 2018 debut album 1948 won the 2018 Edison Klassiek Award and the 2019 BBC Music Magazine Newcomer of the Year Award.
-Since signing with Chandos Records, her discography has grown with numerous releases on the label.
-Released in 2022, Pohádka, her first album with pianist Jâms Coleman, features works by Janáček and Dvořák and received widespread critical acclaim.
-This was followed in 2023 by Mozart – Piano Quartets with chamber partners Francesca Dego, Timothy Ridout, and Federico Colli and in 2024 with Path to the Moon with Jâms Coleman featuring works inspired by William T. Horton’s captivating image of the same name.
-Laura also features on many Chandos albums with Kaleidoscope Chamber Collective, the most recent including Hahn’s Piano Quintet, Songs and Piano Quartet, Volume I and II of Brahms and Contemporaries, Transfigured featuring works by Schoenberg, A. Mahler, Webern and Zemlinsky, and Fanny and Felix Mendelssohn – Chamber Works.
+Laura’s 2018 debut album 1948 won the Edison Klassiek Award and the BBC Music Magazine Newcomer of the Year Award.
+Her discography on Chandos has since flourished: Pohádka (2022), her first album with pianist Jâms Coleman, featuring works by Janáček and Dvořák, was met with critical acclaim; this was followed by Mozart – Piano Quartets (2023) with Francesca Dego, Timothy Ridout and Federico Colli; and Path to the Moon (2024) with Jâms Coleman, inspired by William T. Horton’s evocative image of the same name.
+She also features on all of Kaleidoscope Chamber Collective recordings for Chandos, including Hahn’s Piano Quintet and Songs, Brahms and Contemporaries (Volumes I, II & III), Transfigured (works by Schoenberg, A. Mahler, Webern and Zemlinsky), and Fanny and Felix Mendelssohn – Chamber Works.

-A passionate chamber musician and collaborative artist, Laura is a member of the critically acclaimed Kaleidoscope Chamber Collective, who perform a wide variety of captivating repertoire across the UK and beyond.
-She has performed chamber recitals collaborating with many celebrated musicians including Timothy Ridout, Antje Weithaas, Max Baillie, Misha Mullov-Abbado, Hélène Clément, the Doric Quartet, the Redon Quartet, and the Brodsky Quartet.
+A sought-after chamber musician, Laura is a member of the critically acclaimed Kaleidoscope Chamber Collective (Wigmore Hall’s Associate Ensemble), performing a wide range of repertoire internationally with recent UK and US tours.
+She also collaborates regularly with celebrated musicians including Timothy Ridout, Max Baillie, Misha Mullov-Abbado, Hélène Clément, the Doric Quartet, the Redon Quartet, and the Brodsky Quartet.

-A graduate of Cambridge University and Hanns Eisler Berlin, Laura has studied with renowned tutors including Antje Weithaas and Leonid Gorokhov.
-She plays a late seventeenth century cello by Francesco Ruggieri of Cremona, on generous loan from a private collection.
+A graduate of Cambridge University and Hanns Eisler Berlin, Laura studied with renowned tutors including Antje Weithaas and Leonid Gorokhov.
+She performs on a late seventeenth-century cello by Francesco Ruggieri of Cremona, generously on loan from a private collection.

 Artist Website: www.lauravanderheijden.org